 — iVoteAmerica® (@iVoteAmerica) October 28, 2019

 Local radio or TV stations are under no obligation to carry a speech from any politician – something I pointed out earlier this year.
-And the last time radio stations got together to carry a speech/interview featuring former mayor Rahm Emanuel, it wasn’t received very well – except for radio consultants of course.
+And the last time radio stations got together to carry a speech/interview, it featured former mayor Rahm Emanuel.
+It wasn’t received very well – except for radio consultants of course.

 Given his hated for Chicago, you’re wondering why Trump is here in the first place.